 Targets: Chinook and Coho Salmon, Trout, Flounder, Lingcod

 Not only does Washington have access to the Pacific Ocean fisheries, but it also boasts thousands of lakes teeming with Trout.
-If you want to land a nice Chinook or Salmon, make sure to explore the riches of the Puget Sound.
-And, to make this fishing trip of yours even better, we suggest you stay in Seattle.
+If you want to land a nice Chinook Salmon, make sure to explore the riches of Puget Sound.
+And, to make this fishing trip even better, we suggest you stay in Seattle.
 If you want Chinook, come here in late fall, sometime in November.
-The fishing will be incredible at that time of year.
-Plus, you can also warm yourselves up in one of the hundreds of coffee houses that are everywhere in the birthplace of Starbucks.
-Once you have reached your Chinook, Flounder, or Lingcod limit, hop on a cruise boat or the Seattle Great Wheel to see the landscape.
+The fishing is incredible at that time of year.
+Plus, you can also warm yourselves up in one of the hundreds of coffee houses that are everywhere the city, which just happens to be the birthplace of Starbucks.
+Once you have reached your Chinook, Flounder, or Lingcod limit, hop on a cruise boat or the Seattle Great Wheel to see the city from above.

 Targets: Bass, Perch, Catfish

 A short ride away from the town of Morganton lies Cheat Lake – a weekend getaway for families, friends, and avid anglers that live nearby.
 The beaches and shoreline trails make this lake not only a good fishery but a popular outdoors hub where you can spend the summer days.
 As for fishing, you can get Bass, Perch, Catfish, or even battle Walleye.
 Depending on how old your kids are, you can fish from docks, piers, or boats.